History of the Roman Empire: Julian (361–363)

 Julian would serve as the sole emperor for two years.
 He had been raised by the Gothic slave Mardonius, a great admirer of ancient Greek philosophy and literature.
 Julian had received his baptism as a Christian years before, but no longer considered himself one.
 His reign would see the ending of restrictions and violence against paganism introduced by his uncle and father-in-law Constantine I and his cousins and brothers-in-law Constantine II, Constans and Constantius II.
 He instead placed similar restrictions on Christianity, and some unofficial violence against Christians occurred.
 His edict of toleration in 362 ordered the reopening of pagan temples and the reinstitution of alienated temple properties, and, more problematically for the Christian Church, the recalling of previously exiled Christian bishops.
 Returning orthodox and Arian bishops resumed their conflicts, thus further weakening the Church as a whole.

 Julian himself was not a traditional pagan.
 His personal beliefs were largely influenced by Neoplatonism and Theurgy; he reputedly believed he was the reincarnation of Alexander the Great.
 He produced works of philosophy arguing his beliefs.
 His brief renaissance of paganism would, however, end with his death.
 Julian eventually resumed the war against Shapur II of Persia.
-He received a mortal wound in battle and died on June 26, 363.
+He received a mortal wound in battle and died on 26 June 363.

 According to Gibbon in The Decline and Fall of the Roman Empire, upon being mortally wounded by a dart, he was carried back to his camp.
 He gave a farewell speech, in which he refused to name a successor.
 He then proceeded to debate the philosophical nature of the soul with his generals.
 He then requested water and, shortly after drinking it, died.
 He was considered a hero by pagan sources of his time and a villain by Christian ones.
 Gibbon wrote quite favourably about Julian.
 Contemporary historians have treated him as a controversial figure.

-364: Jovian
+Jovian (364)

 Julian died childless and with no designated successor.
 The officers of his army elected the rather obscure officer Jovian emperor.
 He is remembered for signing an unfavourable peace treaty with the Sasanian Empire, ceding territories won from the Persians, dating back to Trajan.
 He restored the privileges of Christianity.
 He is considered a Christian himself, though little is known of his beliefs.
 Jovian himself died on 17 February 364.